Skip to the content.

 Microsoft SQL Server client for Node.js

-NPM Version NPM Downloads Travis CI Appveyor CI Join the chat at https://gitter.im/patriksimek/node-mssql
+NPM Version NPM Downloads Appveyor CI Join the chat at https://gitter.im/patriksimek/node-mssql

 Supported TDS drivers: